Piazza Dante, Naples

-Piazza Dante is a large public square in Naples, Italy, named after the poet Dante Alighieri.
-The square is dominated by a 19th-century statue of the poet Dante, sculpted by Tito Angelini.
+Piazza Dante is a large public square in Naples, Italy, named after the medieval poet Dante Alighieri.
+The square is dominated by a 19th-century statue of Dante, sculpted by Tito Angelini.

 Overview

-Originally it was called Largo del Mercatello, since there was held, since 1588, one of the two markets of the city, differing with the diminutive “Mercatello” from the largest and oldest of Piazza del Mercato.
+Originally it was called Largo del Mercatello, since there was held, since 1588, one of the two markets of the city, differing with the diminutive Mercatello from the largest and oldest of Piazza del Mercato.

 A further importance was the "official" opening of Port'Alba in 1625, official because the population had created an abusive brick in the wall to facilitate communications with the villages, in particular with that of the Avvocata which was rapidly enlarging.

 The square assumed its current structure in the second half of the eighteenth century, with the intervention of the architect Luigi Vanvitelli; the "Foro Carolino" commissioned by him was to constitute a monument celebrating the sovereign Carlo III di Borbone.
 The works lasted from 1757 to 1765, and the result was a large hemicycle, tangential to the Aragonese walls, which seen horizontally incorporated Port'Alba to the west, and flanked the church of San Michele to the east.

 The building, with the two characteristic curved wings, sees at the top the presence of twenty-six statues representing the virtues of Carlo (three are by Giuseppe Sanmartino), and in the center a niche that was supposed to house an equestrian statue of the sovereign (which was never built), in addition to a clock tower, from a later period.

 From 1843 the central niche constitutes the entrance to the Jesuit boarding school, which became in 1861 “Convitto Nazionale Vittorio Emanuele II”, housed in the rooms of the ancient convent of San Sebastiano and of which the two cloisters are still visible (the dome of the church collapsed in May 1941); the smallest and oldest is a rare example of Naples between the Romanesque and Gothic periods, the largest preserving the sixteenth-century structures.